coderofsalvation/pm.sh/README.md

 I love pm2 and other tools.
 However, I've lost a lot of time on managing problems which are actually solved in unix already.
-Instead of fiddling with upstart daemon-scripts, I wanted to keep the pm2 workflow, but using shellscript.
+Instead of fiddling with upstart daemon-scripts or pm2's codebase, I a pm2 workflow using the unix way.
-Shellscript/unix is well designed to manage unix processes, pm2 and pm.sh is just a wrapper.
+Eventhough i love nodejs, shellscript/unix is well designed to manage unix processes.
+Therefore a little bashscript feels right somehow.